dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ```

 * Note: Snakemake will determine all the precedent steps in the workflow and execute them.
-If you cant follow up the workshop pace, just run the current command and snakemake will catch up.
+If you can't follow up the workshop pace, just run the current command and snakemake will catch up.

 # 7 Analysis of Oxford nanopore reads (ERR7091271)
-## 7.1 Lets map the reads using minimap2
+## 7.1 Let's map the reads using minimap2

-First, Lets look at how the worklfow is going to map the ONT reads
+First, Let's look at how the workflow is going to map the ONT reads
 ```
 snakemake -np results/mapping/ERR7091271.ont.minimap2.bam
 ```